.

 AVAA Associate Membership supports pathways to CAAu and CVAu credentials by connecting emerging and aligned professionals with professional standards, learning pathways, ethical expectations, and a collaborative network across auction and valuation sectors.
 [Apply Today]

-Obtaining the CAAu and CVAu credential builds confidence for clients, institutions, courts, and government by offering a clear reference for professionalism.
+Obtaining the CAAu and CVAu credentials builds confidence for clients, institutions, courts, and government by offering a clear reference for professionalism.
 It reflects transparent systems, continuing education, and independent oversight, strengthening trust in outcomes across complex transactions nationally and decisions.

 AVAA membership affirms your professional standing and commitment to the future.
 For experienced practitioners, CAAu or CVAu status signals credibility, leadership, and stewardship, contributing to a respected profession serving communities, markets, and public interest nationally Australia.